Applicants need not have majored in science to be considered.

 Please note that GRE scores are no longer required nor accepted as part of the application.
 This change went into effect in Fall 2019 and will be reflected in the UVM academic catalogue beginning in Fall 2020.
 Please rest assured that GREs are not part of the application despite the information currently in the catalogue.

 We strongly encourage prospective students to meet with our students and faculty; there is no better way to learn about the Field Naturalist Program and whether it is a good fit for you.
 You should do likewise with other programs you may be considering.
 Talk with our students and ask hard questions about what it's really like here.
 Gauge whether the graduate student body would provide a stimulating environment for you.
 The best time to visit is on our Prospective Students Day, but other visits can be arranged.
-If you are not able to visit the program in person, we will consider a Skype interview if necessary.
+If you are not able to visit the program in person, we will consider a virtual interview if necessary. *Note: virtual visits will be required in 2020 because UVM is not allowing visitors to campus.

 Prospective Students Day

 Each year we hold an all-day informational session for prospective students.
 It is certainly not required for admission to the program, but if you're able to come we encourage it.
-This year's event was on November 15, 2019.
-When we have set the date for 2020, we will post it here.
-In the meantime, please contact us to arrange for a visit.
+This year's event will be on Friday, November 20, 2020, and it will be held virtually because UVM is not allowing visitors to campus this fall due to the pandemic.
+Please contact us to register.

 We assemble a package of assistance that includes teaching assistantships with tuition remission (guaranteed for at least one semester and often available for more than one), scholarships, and fellowship aid.
 We are also generally able to reduce tuition to in-state rates for out-of-state students.
 This assistance, while substantial, is not full support, so students do have to find funds outside of the program for remaining tuition, fees, and living expenses.